Program / Event Details

 Baltimore, MD 21209

 Artist-Naturalist Molly O. Hoopes will teach a lesson on traditional watercolor techniques, including color-mixing, color theory, wash, graded wash, drybrush, and wet in wet.
 Students will practice the techniques and work on a scientifically accurate drawing of a flower or other natural object.
-Or we can use graphite, pen and ink, colored pencils, pastels, or scratchboard if you prefer and if you provide the materials.
-I can provide all materials for watercolor lessons.
+All materials provided.
+Choose from flowers, animal skulls, taxidermy specimens, leaves, nuts and seeds.

-Skulls: Students will learn how to tell a carnivore from an herbivore and predator from prey by studying the teeth and the eye socket locations.
-They will use graphite to draw a skull.
+Skulls: How to tell carnivore from herbivore, predator from prey by studying teeth and eye sockets

-Leaves: Students will learn why leaves change colors in the fall, which chemicals in leaves are also in foods they eat, and will draw and paint a leaf.
+Leaves: Why leaves change colors in the fall, which chemicals in leaves are also in foods they eat

 Career Exploration: Students will be provided with information on the history of botanical art, careers in the science illustration field, and opportunities for further study (college, graduate level, and certificate programs) in scientific illustration.